trevorcanham/Gain-MLP/README.md

 python PyTorch/runner.py -id hdr_sdr_graded_pairs/sdr -dd models/demo/ -od output
 ```

-To run on one's own images, note that the demo SDR and HDR pairs are 16-bit tiff images encoded as follows - SDR: Rec.
+Note that the dataset SDR and HDR pairs are 16-bit tiff images encoded as follows:

+SDR: Rec.
 709, gamma 2.4 | HDR: Rec.
 2020, ST.2084 (PQ) assuming 1,000 nits peak white

+To run the encoder with one's own images, first convert SDR and HDR images to the colorspaces respectively.
+Example conversions can be found in: ```PyTorch/utilities/io.py```

 Happy encoding and decoding!